 West Caicos, which is the oldest excavated European shipwreck in the Americas.
 After this Portuguese or Spanish caravel was located in the early 1970s, the wreck site was significantly damaged by explosives during an illegal treasure hunting attempt.
 Surviving armaments and artifacts from the Molasses Reef Wreck now take center stage at the museum.

-The Museum was established in 1991 in the Guinep House, which is one of the oldest buildings standing on Grand Turk.
-The museum was created with the extreme generosity of Mrs Grethe Seim, a Norwegian national who felt that enough wasn't being done to preserve the
+Initial funding for the National Museum was provided with the extreme generosity of Mrs Grethe Seim, a Norwegian national who felt that enough wasn't being done to preserve the

 The Museum Shop is one of the best gift shops on Grand Turk and is highly recommended if you're looking for souvenirs.
-It's the official outlet for the Middle Caicos Co-op, a cooperation selling locally made baskets and other kinck-knacks.
+It's an official outlet for the Middle Caicos Co-op, a cooperation selling locally made baskets and other kinck-knacks.
 There's also a selection of books (history and children’s titles) by local authors.

 The Museum is entirely independent of the Government and self-supporting.
 It is a non-profit institution (with a 501c (3) affiliate 'Friends of the Turks and Caicos National Museum' in the US for tax-free donations).
 Memberships can be purchased starting at $50.

 Grace Bay area.
 Certain exhibits, such as the Molasses Reef Wreck, would be moved to Proidenciales to make space for a new exhibit on the

 Found off the central west coast on the island of Grand Turk, Cockburn Town is the oldest still established settlement in the country and the capital of the Turks and Caicos.
 Many old British-Bermudian colonial architecture buildings are still in use today.
+More about Cockburn Town →